cjdelisle/matterfoss-scripts/server/files/README.md

 ./bin/matterfoss
 ```

+## Nginx
+You can run MatterFOSS behind nginx using the example-nginx.conf file.
+This also allows you to host the frontend separately and even run multiple frontends.

 ## Customization

 If you just clicked on a link and found yourself here, it's probably because you or